We make DVA compensation easy

 Zach Plath

-Zach has supported more than 600 ADF veterans with their DVA claims and brings a refreshing tone to the advocacy space.
+Zach brings a refreshing tone to the advocacy space.
 He understands the challenges many modern day veterans face and is known for his no-nonsense attitude, making sure the job gets done by cutting through red tape and ensuring veterans get the support they deserve without unnecessary delays.

 Recognised for his professionalism and unyielding advocacy, Zach is dedicated to transforming the veteran support landscape.
 He is relentless in his pursuit of improving the system, working not just to resolve individual claims, but to make the process smoother and more effective for every veteran in the future.
 His track record of success speaks for itself, making him a go-to expert in veteran advocacy.